0xkibh/redis-go/readme.md

 3. Redis command are case-insensitive. `ECHO`, `echo` and `EcHo` are all valid commands.

+4. If the arguments are a list of .go files, build treats them as a list of source files specifying a single package.

 ### Possible Queries
 1. Why we use `make([]byte, 128)` instead of `[128]byte`?